Gilgunnia: Aboriginal and early settler history

-There were settlers in the area from the 1860s, the Kruge family.
-In 1869, Gilgunnia and the Kruges played a small part in the discovery of the immense copper deposits at Cobar.
+In 1870, Gilgunnia and the Kruges played a small part in the discovery of the immense copper deposits at Cobar.
 Three well and bore sinkers, Hartman, Campbell (a.k.a.
 Kempf) and Gibb, took samples, from an outcrop of what was later the Great Cobar lode.
 They showed those samples to Sidwell Kruge—a woman of Cornish origin, previously residing in the South Australian copper-mining town of Burra—who identified the ores as containing copper.
-Later, at Gilgunnia, Sidwell's husband Henry Kruge, smelted some of the ore samples in a blacksmith's forge to prove beyond doubt that the ore contained copper.
+Later, at Gilgunnia, Henry Kruge, smelted some of the ore samples in a blacksmith's forge to prove beyond doubt that the ore contained copper.